mybonk/mybonk-wiki/workshop-2/README.md

-# Workshop 2: Installing Bitcoin as a service on NixOS in 2 Minutes
+# Run Bitcoin as a service on NixOS in 2 Minutes

 ## Overview

+This workshop demonstrates how to configure a service, here Bitcoin Core, on a NixOS system.
+This requires editing the `.nix` files (declarative configuration of the system) and the deployment of the configuration.
-This workshop demonstrates how to install and run Bitcoin Core on NixOS using declarative configuration.
-We'll use a NixOS container to show the "Nix way" of service deployment - the same approach works on full NixOS systems and VMs (see [workshop-1](../workshop-1/README.md) for VM setup).
+We'll use a NixOS container to efficiently demonstrate how this works - the same approach would work on full NixOS systems and VMs (see [workshop-1](../workshop-1/README.md) to see how a VM is set up and interacted with).

 **Why testnet for this workshop?**